amylautamo/hello-world/README.md

 # hello-world
 Hello world tutorial repository

-My name is Amy adn I am a student at Humboldt State University.
+My name is Amy and I am a student at Humboldt State University.